gear-foundation/gear-wiki/docs/developing-contracts/deploy.md

 Following the principles of Actor model for communication, creating a program is just one of the specific types of transactions that contain a WASM file as a payload.

-Uploading a new program (smart-contract) to the blockchain takes place by calling the custom extrinsic `gear.submitProgram(code, salt, initPayload, gasLimit, value)`.
+Uploading a new program (smart-contract) to the blockchain takes place by calling the custom extrinsic `gear.uploadProgram(code, salt, initPayload, gasLimit, value)`.
 Where:

 `code: Bytes` - binary WASM code.